Mahanama College: Principals

-Sports and extracurricular activities
+Sports

 Eighteen sports are played at Mahanama College.

 Cricket

-Mahanama College has a significant, albeit young, cricket history, establishing its first U11 team in 1979, with the help of coach Vernon Perera and principal K. N. P. de Silva.
+Mahanama College established its first U11 cricket team in 1979, with the help of coach Vernon Perera and principal K. N. P. de Silva.

 Mahanama College has achieved significant success in school cricket, including being crowned the best team of the Western Province in Division One - Tier "A" for the 2023/24 season, winning the SLSCA Under-13 Division II Cricket Tournament, and reaching the U19 Division 1 Limited Over tournament.